-There is a small town in Thailand called Pai.
-It is a destination magnet for nature lovers, hikers, backpackers and hippies.
+Pai has become a destination spot for nature lovers, hikers, backpackers, and hippies.
 It's a very chill town with so much to do!
-If you're spending a semester in Thailand, this is a town you can't miss!
+If you're traveling around Thailand, this is a town you absolutely cannot miss!

 - Explore Pai Canyon